telwoo/final-project/README.md

 ### Description of their source of data
   - Link to [DiamondSE.info](https://www.diamondse.info/diamond-prices.asp)
   	-  Generation engine that allows for diamond price comparisons.
-You can update different features that you want (say a heart shaped, 5 carat diamond with a D color grade, the site will populate jeweler/price/etc for you)
+You can update different features that you want (say a heart shaped, 5 carat diamond with a D color grade, the site will populate jeweler/price/etc. for you)
   - Link to [Kaggle](https://www.kaggle.com/datasets/nancyalaswad90/diamonds-prices)
-	-  Diamond price CVS dataset used within our project for determine needed criteria
+	-  Diamond price CVS dataset was used within our project to determine needed criteria
 	-  Kaggle site was the best source that had the most features and data outlined for diamonds (round cut) within a specific time frame that we were looking for.

 ### Questions they hope to answer with the data